 Who doesn’t enjoy a great night’s sleep?
 Slipping under clean and soft sheets, turning on your favorite nighttime TV show or reading a great novel is perfect.

 But for many, an excellent night’s sleep doesn’t happen, and for several reasons, insomnia for one, but have you thought about bed bugs?

 Bed bugs are indeed a nuisance and, if left untreated, can lead to a significant problem, as bed bug removal is crucial.
 Not only do they make that perfect night’s sleep uncomfortable, but the bites also are not fun and certainly irritating.
 In addition, they are highly invasive as they take up residency in your bed or elsewhere.

 So, where do you start if you suspect you have bed bugs?
 First, identification is critical, followed by the proper treatment methods to remove them entirely and stop them from returning.

 Because bed bug removal can be challenging, we have good news: Green Valley Wildlife Solutions can offer safe and effective treatments.

 What Are Bed Bugs?

-Bed bugs are small, brown oval-shaped insects that feed off of the blood of animals or humans.
-When feeding, their bodies swell up and turn red.
-The majority of infestations occur when females lay their eggs, leading to many of them hatching and requiring food.
+Bed bugs are tiny, brown oval-shaped insects that feed off of the blood of animals or humans.
+When they feed, their bodies swell up and turn red.
+Most infestations occur when females lay their eggs, resulting in an abundance of them, all requiring blood to survive.

 - Bed bug sacks, fecal matter, or skin shedding.